oracle/odpi/doc/src/functions/dpiContext.rst

     function call.

-    **context** [IN] -- the context handle created earlier using the function :func:`dpiContext_create()`.
+    **context** [IN] -- the context handle created earlier using the function :func:`dpiContext_createWithParams()`.
 If the handle is NULL or invalid the error information is populated with an invalid context handle error instead.

     **errorInfo** [OUT] -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure which will be populated with information about the last error